Roneat dek: Structure

-The Roneat Dek or Roneat Thong has 21 iron or bronze bars.
+The roneat dek or roneat thong has 21 iron or bronze bars.
 Because of their weight, the bars cannot be suspended on cords but are laid in stepwise order on pads over a rectangular trough resonator.
-In its shape and size, the bars resemble those of Roneat Ek, but they are tuned by scraping or firing away part of metal.
+In its shape and size, the bars resemble those of the roneat ek, but they are tuned by scraping or firing away part of the metal.

-The player use a pair of mallets or Roneat sticks similar to those of other Roneats but made of hard material such as hide of a buffalo or elephant.
+The player use a pair of mallets or roneat sticks similar to those of other Roneats but made of hard material such as hide of a buffalo or elephant.

 Variation

 Roneat Thong

 A variation on the instrument was the roneat thong (រនាតថោង) which was made of a reddish-brown brass or bronze, similar to gold.

 The Roneat dek and roneat thong may have been equivalent, with the gold-barred version played "in the Royal Palace," while the iron-barred version was used in the "Orchestra, picnic outside the palace, or in pagodas."

 However, equivalent Thai metallaphone instruments can help illustrate possibilities; the Ranat ek lek had a golden and a blackened iron version.
 That version was also historically called "ranad thawng."
 Thai music also has a lower pitched instrument, the Ranat thum lek.
 If these instruments follow the pattern of the Thai instruments, then the roneat thung may be like the ranat ek lek with brass and blackened-iron versions, or it may be the Cambodian equivalent of the lower pitched ranat thum lek.

 Pictures with these instrument names (and with equivalent numbers of tone bars) similar to the higher and lower pitched Thai instruments were illustrated in the Cambodian book "Cambodian National Music."

-However, these Thai musical instruments originated more recently, in the reign of King Rama IV (1854-1868) in the 19th century.
+However, these Thai musical instruments originated more recently, in the reign of King Rama IV (1854–1868) in the 19th century.
 The similarity in their name may attributed to the Thai annexation of Northwestern Cambodia from late 18th century and ended in 1907 as the age of this Khmer musical instrument was thought to be much older than this.